 - The Payment Batch field on the Invoice must be contained in the multi-select picklist Payment Batch on the Payment Scheduler, or they must both be null.

 - The Default Payment type, i.e. (Credit Card, ACH), must be contained in the Payment Type on the Payment Scheduler.

 - The Target Date on the Payment Run must be greater than or equal to the invoice date or Invoice due date based on the package settings "Payment Scheduler Pickup Date (on or after)."

-- There must be an Active, Default Payment Method on the Account that is set to "Auto Pay" or Autopay Payment Method must be overridden on the Invoice.
+- An Active, Default Payment Method on the Account must be set to "Auto Pay," or Autopay Payment Method must be overridden on the Invoice

 - The Payment Gateway value on the Active Default Payment Method must match the Payment Gateway value on the Payment Scheduler.

-If any of the above criteria is not fulfilled, then there might be a chance for invoices not to be picked up by the payment scheduler.
+If any of the above criteria still need to be fulfilled, then there might be a chance for invoices not to be picked up by the payment scheduler.